How to Make a Meditation App Like Headspace or Calm?

 Also, they’ve modified sessions for different levels of complexity: starting from sets for kids to tracks for experienced meditators.

-Lesson # 2: start with an MVP (implement only essential features first) and then scale gradually.
+Lesson # 2: start a meditation app with an MVP (minimum viable product, when implementing only essential features first) and then scale gradually.

 Eventually, they managed to develop a meditation app with a wide user base that included both males and females ages 18 to 70 in over 200 countries.
 Impressive, isn’t it?

-Today the Headspace app has over 11 million downloads and 400,000 paying subscribers.
-This generates an annual revenue of about $50 million dollars.
+Today the Headspace app has over 70 million downloads and 3.3 million paying subscribers.
+The annual revenue is approximately $235 million in 2022.
 It proves that mindfulness app development can be a great choice from the business perspective as well.

-But what are the secret components that helped the app (and other apps like Headspace) succeed?
+But what are the secret components when you creating your own meditation app that helped the app (and other apps like Headspace) succeed?
 Here they are!

 ⚙️ Top Features of Meditation Apps like Headspace